 Products Used: Accomplish LM, Titan XC and Extract PBA

-Serviced by: Clay Martz, Branch Manager & Consulting Agronomist, Crop Production Services (CPS) -Woodbury, MI
+Serviced by: Clay Martz, Branch Manager & Consulting Agronomist, Nutrien Ag Solutions - Woodbury, MI

-2017 Irrigated Corn Winner Don Stall (left) is pictured above with CPS Branch Manager Clay Martz (right).
+2017 Irrigated Corn Winner Don Stall (left) is pictured above with Clay Martz (right), Nutrien Ag Solutions Branch Manager.

 Don Stall is a sixth-generation farmer who runs an operation near Charlotte, Michigan.
 A Marine Corps veteran, Don returned to farming in 1986 after spending six years in the service.
 Today, he lives one mile from his family's original homestead, which was founded after his ancestors migrated from Ohio to Michigan in 1836.